A while back, I wrote a well-received post on why it is so important to leverage the power of compound investment returns on your savings.

 Just a few examples, but you (should) get the point.
 Imagine the numbers when you’re talking about the cost of vehicle and home upgrades, versus comfortable necessities.
 Coming to realizations like this is why:

-- It’s why I’ve opted for a cheap MVNO prepaid plan with Tracfone for $6.67 per month.
+- It’s why I’ve opted for a cheap MVNO prepaid plan instead of a monthly contracted plan.

 - And it’s why I bought an electric trimmer so that I can cut my own hair for decades for the same cost as 1-2 hair “de-lengthenings”.